Content Map Terms

 - Increased pain, swelling, redness, or warmth around the blister.

-- A crusty blister that drains honey-coloured fluid develops.
+- New crusty blister that drains honey-coloured fluid.

-- Signs of illness develop, such as shaking chills, fever, belly pain, vomiting or diarrhea, muscle or joint aches, headache, or a vague sense of illness.
+- New signs of a more serious illness, such as shaking chills, fever, belly pain, vomiting or diarrhea, muscle or joint aches, or a headache.

 Preparing For Your Appointment